mariorodeghiero/react-gist-interview/README.md

 ![Db](./src/images/db-json.png)

-Start the app in the `dev` environment:
+Open a new tab in the current directory and start the app in the `dev` environment:

 ```bash
 $ npm run start